-This is acclaimed organist Dr. Frederick Hohman performing the Toccata from the Fifth Symphony for Organ by Charles-Marie Widor on the Schantz organ of the Cathedral Basilica of the Sacred Heart in Newark, New Jersey, an absolutely brilliant performance
+This is world class organist Katelyn Emerson performing the Toccata from the Fifth Symphony for Organ Op.
+42, No. 5 by Charles-Marie Widor on the Op.
+40 Buzard organ of St. Vincent Archabbey at Latrobe, Pennsylvania,

-as close to gold-standard as it gets.
-This work has been recorded many, many times by some of the most talented organists in the world on some of the grandest pipe organs in the world -- and some of the playing is really fine -- but there is no more
+a work which has been recorded innumerable times by some of the most talented organists around the globe on some of the grandest pipe organs in the world.

-fabulous end chords correctly timed -- everything combining to bring out all of the majestic powers at work on the page.
+accents, the observance of diminuendos as the score indicates, the skillful use of registration, and those fabulous final chords correctly timed -- everything combining to bring out all of the majestic powers at work on the page.

-We offer Dr. Hohman our compliments and sincerest thanks for recording and posting this masterful video on YouTube
+how it SHOULD be done, time after time.
+It doesn't get any better than this.
+We offer this beautiful young lady our highest compliments and sincerest thanks for recording and posting this fine video on YouTube for public viewing.